 And then you start the match and although you can’t see the teams’ names, it’s safe to assume that the white team is supposed to be Real Madrid but I have no idea who the red team is supposed to be.
 One could say it’s Real Madrid’s main rivals, Barcelona FC, but their jerseys are red AND blue.
 Was there a Spanish team using a full red kit back then?
 Anyway, just imagine a football team with traditional red kits, like Liverpool FC or something.

-Because it’s a sports game, I highly recommend the use of a gamepad or joystick over the keyboard.
-The controls feel somewhat stiff, and because you can only control a player at a time, it’s easy to get confused which player you’re controlling, even with the flashing prompts.
-Also, there’s only 1 button for shooting and that’s what you’ll end up doing while in possession of the ball, since you can only shoot the ball high and nothing else.
+Because it’s a sports game, I highly recommend the use of a gamepad or a joystick over the keyboard.
+The controls feel somewhat stiff and because you can only control a player at a time, it’s easy to get confused about which player you’re controlling, even with the flashing prompts.
+Also, there’s only 1 button for shooting and that’s what you’ll end up doing while in possession of the ball since you can only shoot the ball high and nothing else.

-The CGA graphics leave a lot to be desired in comparison with the other versions (even the ZX Spectrum version with less colors looks better!), but the animations aren’t that bad.
-The bottom of the screen with the score, time and the overhead football pitch serve their purpose, but they could have been a bit smaller in order to make the top screen bigger.
-The sprites also serve their purpose, despite being seen through an overhead perspective.
+The CGA graphics leave a lot to be desired in comparison with the other versions (even the ZX Spectrum version with fewer colours looks better), but the animations aren’t that bad.
+The bottom part of the screen with the score, time and the overhead football pitch serve their purpose, but they could have been a bit smaller to make the main view bigger.
+The sprites also serve their purpose, despite the game using an overhead perspective.
 And apart from the average sound effects, there’s no music whatsoever.
 Not even a title theme!

 I don’t recommend this game mainly because it was quickly overshadowed by a true classic of the genre, Kick-Off, from which all other football games built upon afterwards.
 But that’s a review for another day.
 But don’t take my word for it.
 Here, try it in your own browser.

 So, did you enjoy the review and/or the game?
-Like and leave your comments below and tell me what your favorite football games are.
+Like and leave your comments below and tell me what your favourite football games are.
 Next time, we’ll go under the sea.
 Till then, keep on playing (football and otherwise).